 Coach Clothier also led the Mids to four straight gold medals at the Head of the Charles Regatta.
 No team had ever accomplished that feat at this premier international rowing event held in Boston.

-Clothier also trained 30 rowers who went on to make the U.S. National Team.
+Finally, Clothier trained 30 rowers who went on to make the U.S. National Team.
 These athletes later competed in the World Rowing Championships, the Olympics, and the Pan Am Games.
-In fact, Clothier coached the 1975 and 1983 U.S. Rowing team at the Pan Am Games as well as the 1987 World University games.
+In fact, he coached the 1975 and 1983 U.S. Rowing team at the Pan Am Games as well as the 1987 World University games.

 Surrounded By History